 His awards include the Navy Commendation Medal (5 awards), Navy Achievement Medal, Navy Good Conduct Medal (6 awards), and the Naval Reserve Meritorious Service Medal.

-Master Chief Jason P. Gromacki, a native of Encino, California, enlisted in the U.S. Navy in 1991.
-Upon completion of Recruit Training in Great Lakes, Illinois, he reported to the Armed Forces School of Music at Naval Amphibious Base Little Creek in Norfolk, Virginia for the Musician Basic Course, where he graduated as a Trumpet Instrumentalist.
+Master Chief Musician Jay Loose hails from Somers Point, New Jersey.
+He is a 1995 graduate of Grove City College in Pennsylvania, where he earned a Bachelor’s degree in Business Management in addition to studying trumpet.
+He enlisted in the U.S. Navy in 1997, and upon completion of Recruit Training in Great Lakes, Illinois, he reported to the Armed Forces School of Music in Virginia Beach, Virginia for the Basic Music Course.